A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Co-op positions can be within academia, the non-profit sector, the agriculture or agri-food industry or the government, but the employer needs to be made aware the student is participating in a co-op work term well in advance.

 The Faculty’s Cooperative Education Coordinator acts as a liaison between the student, the employer and any involved academic staff.
 They prepare co-op students for a successful job search by providing extensive professional development training and support through individual coaching and group workshop sessions - such as resume writing, job search, interviewing and workplace preparedness.
-They also work with employer partners to develop and promote co-op job opportunities to students, monitors students’ commitment to the program, and conducts the evaluations.
+They also work with employer partners to develop and promote co-op job opportunities to students, monitors students’ commitment to the program, and conducts mid-terms meetings and site visits.
 Your Co-op Coordinator is always available for you to contact throughout your work term and the school year, should any questions or concerns arise.

 Apply to the Co-op Program